 Car Park: 1

-- The path between these bungalows takes you up onto the Miners Walk - this section forms part of the newly created multi-user path (1).
+- The path between these bungalows referred to above takes you up onto the Miners Walk - this section forms part of the newly created multi-user path (1).

-- Follow this path across beautiful south Pembrokeshire pastureland, through copses of deciduous woodland, and through five gates.
+- Follow this path across beautiful south Pembrokeshire pastureland, through copses of deciduous woodland, and through eight gates.

-- At the sixth gate you reach a lane on the edge of the hamlet of Thomas Chapel.
-This is where the Miners Walk short version returns to Kilgetty.
+- At the ninth gate you reach a lane on the edge of the hamlet of Thomas Chapel (to the right).

-- As you are on the long version of the Miners Walk, cross the lane, climb over a stile, and follow the path as it weaves its way through further woodland, past a ruined mill (4), and across pastureland.
+- As you are on the long version of the Miners Walk, cross the lane, climb over a stile, and follow the path as it weaves its way through further woodland, across a lane, past a ruined mill (4), and across pastureland.